 Performance-Based Restricted Stock.
 In November 2013, we granted performance-based restricted stock to our named executive officers under our omnibus plan.
 The performance element is based upon achievement of pre-tax margin in our title segment of 8.5% in at least two of the five quarters beginning October 1, 2013.
 In the fourth quarter of 2013, we achieved a pre-tax margin in our title segment of 11.0%.
 Calculation of the goal excludes material claim loss reserve adjustments (positive or negative) for prior period loss developments, extraordinary events or accounting adjustments, acquisitions, divestitures, major restructuring charges and non-budgeted discontinued operations.
-In determining the applicable performance criteria, the compensation committee considered a number of different goals that would appropriately and adequately measure the performance of our FNF core operations and selected pre-tax margin in our title segment because it is more reflective of the performance of our FNF core operations than any other goal.
+In determining the applicable performance criteria, the compensation committee considered a number of different goals that would appropriately and adequately measure the performance of our FNF core operations than any other goal.
 The pre-tax title margin performance goal is also used as a performance measure in our annual cash incentive program.
 We selected pre-tax margin because it is one of the most important measures in evaluating the performance of our business, as well as the performance of our executives as it is a measure that executives can directly affect.
 Pre-tax title margin measures our achievements in operating efficiency, profitability and capital management.
 In addition, it is a key measure used by investors and has a significant impact on long-term stock price.
 We believe these awards help us create long-term stockholder value by linking the interests of our named executive officers, who are in positions to directly influence stockholder value, with the interests of our stockholders.
 In addition to aligning the executive's interest with the interests of our stockholders, our compensation committee believes these restricted stock awards aid in retention because the executive must remain employed for at least three years before the restricted stock is eligible to fully vest.
 Our named executive officers will receive credit for dividends paid on the shares at the same time as they are paid to regular stockholders, but payment of those dividends will be subject to the same vesting requirements as the underlying shares-in other words, if the underlying shares do not vest, the dividends are forfeited.
 The number of shares subject to the restricted stock awards is disclosed in the Grants of Plan-Based Awards table.